Table of Content :

 Benefit from rising interest rates: The coupon rates of non-floating rate bonds remain fixed despite the changes in interest rates and inflation rates during a rising interest rate regime, leading to opportunity loss and lower inflation-adjusted income for their investors.
 Floating rate bonds allow investors to hedge against these risks as their coupon rates remain more or less adjusted with the changes in the market interest rates.

 Lower volatility in bond prices: Bonds having fixed coupon rates have an inverse relationship with the interest rate regimes.
 The prices of fixed rate bonds tend to increase when interest rates fall and vice versa.
-In case of floating rate bonds, the interest rates are aligned with the market rates and thus, have lower volatility in prices than fixed-rate bonds of similar maturities.
-This makes floating rate bonds ideal for investors preferring stability in bond prices.
+In case of floating rate bonds, the interest rates are aligned with the market rates and thus, have lower volatility in prices than other types of bonds of similar maturities.
+This makes floating rate bonds ideal for investors preferring stable bond prices.

 Can be purchased and sold in the secondary market: While GOI FRBs are tradable in the stock exchanges, FRSB 2020 have lock-in periods and thus, are not listed in the exchanges.
 Thus, investors seeking to purchase or sell GOI FRBs can do so through the stock exchanges as per their market prices, which can be more or less than their face value.